aleckrh/laravel-plainadmin/README.md

 ## Note

-Recommend to install this preset on a project that you are starting from scratch, otherwise your project's design might break.
+`❗` **IMPORTANT:**  Recommend to install this preset on a project that you are starting from scratch, otherwise your project's design might break.

-If you found this project useful, then please consider giving it a :star:
+`🤟` If you found this project useful, then please consider giving it a :star:

 ## Learn More